 Executive Order 9066: 50 Years Before and 50 Years After: A History of Japanese Americans in Seattle, by David Takami, 1992.
 979.7772, Seattle Public Library.

 The Green Lake Japanese American Community, 2005.
 979.7772 G8238, Seattle Public Library.

 Interview by telephone with Henry Fukano, February 10, 2017.
 All photos used in this article by permission of Mr. Fukano and the Densho webpage.
 All rights reserved under the Creative Commons Copyright; do not copy photos or text without permission.

-Nishitani family — this family of northeast Seattle had a similar experience to the Fukanos in that the Nishitanis owned their business, so they were able to pick it up again after World War Two.
+Nishitani family — this family of northeast Seattle had a similar experience to the Fukanos in that the Nishitanis owned their business.
+A family member stayed on the Nishitani property during the war, and afterward the business continued successfully.
 A contrasting experience is that of the Akahoshi family who lived at the present site of Dahl Field; they never owned their property but were able to stay in place.

 Seattle Municipal Archives – Seattle Facts — Quick Information Page – Seattle population figures.

 Seattle Park History: A.B.
 Ernst Park at 723 North 35th Street in Fremont.